Postformal thought: Philosophical foundations

 Styles of thought are relevant to making sense of the subjectivity involved in postformal thought.
-Sinnot said that the subjectivity is multifaceted itself.
+Sinnott said that the subjectivity is multifaceted itself.
 Subjectivity is both relativistic and non-relativistic—relativistic in the sense that the individual can consider how truth systems may be logically equivalent, and also non-relativistic in the sense that the individual must ultimately make a practical choice between truth systems.
 Often this requires understanding which system and style of thought to employ depending on the context.

 Psychological foundations

 Piaget's model was a developmental theory chiefly focused on understanding how reasoning works from young children through adolescents.
 Piaget proposed four linear stages: 1) the sensorimotor stage, 2) the preoperational transitional period, 3) the concrete operational stage, and 4) the formal operational stage.
-Sinnot posited that Piaget's original question around how reasoning—or what she called adaptive intelligence—could be extended to understand adults as well, and that "many mature adults do demonstrate a different quality of adaptive intelligence than do most children or most adolescents".
+Sinnott posited that Piaget's original question around how reasoning—or what she called adaptive intelligence—could be extended to understand adults as well, and that "many mature adults do demonstrate a different quality of adaptive intelligence than do most children or most adolescents".
 Many in the field began to ask what could qualify as unique to the thinking processes of adults.

 Arlin and Riegel described that adult intelligence is about problem finding, not just problem solving.
 By continually naming and describing new problems, people are able to enter into dialectical thinking.
-Sinnot extended this and found that a conceptualization of postformal thought must include an explanation of how interpersonal skills adapt as well, so her research explored how adults make sense of the complexities of interpersonal relations.
+Sinnott extended this and found that a conceptualization of postformal thought must include an explanation of how interpersonal skills adapt as well, so her research explored how adults make sense of the complexities of interpersonal relations.

-Sinnot noted that before launching into research on postformal thought, her own studies on adult performance in what Piaget would call formal thought revealed that adults were failing badly on these tasks.
+Before investigating postformal thought, Sinnott's research on adult performance in tasks associated with Piaget's concept of formal thought revealed that adults were struggling significantly with these challenges.
 Most notably, older adults—but not those with any cognitive, age-related impairments—still performed exceptionally poorly, with only 11% passing the formal operations exam she administered.
 Additional tests revealed that the "respondents were not 'failing' at all.
 They were essentially ignoring the simplistic old tasks and mental processes and going beyond them to an exciting new place!
 That new place seemed to combine cognitive processes with emotion, intention, and the needs of the person as a whole."
 In other words, adults were indeed thinking through a response to a problem but were not necessarily employing formal organized thinking, thus creating a false appearance that their thinking was illogical.
-Sinnot described this puzzle:
+Sinnott described this puzzle: